citrus/spree_drop_shipping/README.md

 Testing
 -------

-Clone this repo to where you develop, then run `rake test_prep` to get the show started.
+Clone this repo to where you develop, bundle up, then run `bundle exec dummier' to get the show started.
 This will generate a fresh rails app in test/dummy, install spree & spree_drop_shipping, then migrate the test database...

+    git clone git://github.com/citrus/spree_drop_shipping.git
+    cd spree_drop_shipping
+    bundle install
+    bundle exec dummier

 Sweet.
 Now we can spork and open a new window to run the tests in...